-Most of the time right before a rear-end accident occurs, the driver has their hands on the steering wheel.
-This is especially likely if the driver was the other car has about to hit them from behind and braced their hands for the impact—which can lead to serious wrist, arm, hand, or shoulder injuries.
+Most of the time, right before a rear-end accident occurs, the driver has their hands on the steering wheel.
+This is especially likely if the driver was the other car about to hit them from behind and braced their hands for the impact, leading to serious wrist, arm, hand, or shoulder injuries.

 6. Facial Disfigurement

 One of the more serious effects of a rear-end car accident can include facial scarring or disfigurement from impact with objects in the car.
-These types of injuries can include broken jaw, nose, or cheek bones and require long-term treatment and extreme surgeries to help the victim recovery.
+These injuries can include broken jaw, nose, or cheekbones and require long-term treatment and extreme surgeries to help the victim recover.

 If an accident is severe enough to cause extreme brain or spinal injuries, the victim can be left partially or fully paralyzed.
 These injuries may be irreversible or require years or treatment or physical therapy to pursue recovery.

 to find a John Foy office near you